 He’s also caught enough cigarette butts to stretch out over 70 miles when lined up.
 Powered by the river’s current and a solar panel Mr Trash Wheel is a great, clean way to collect the rubbish within the Baltimore waters.

-4. Eco Six Pack Rings
+4. Saving the planet with Eco Six Pack Rings

 Made from compostible materials the Eco Six Pack Rings produced at Saltwater Brewery in Florida are a brilliant replacement for the much more damaging plastic counterpart.
 The rings are made from the same ingredients used in the malting process; malt, barley and wheat.
 So not only is the brewery’s waste being used but it is also suitable for marine life to eat!